NAppazeller/stock-analysis/README.md

 #### Green Stock Analysis VBA Code Refactoring
 For the purpose of our analysis we refactored the original code and noted improved performance.
 As expected, no data changed after the refactoring, however the code ran approximately 24% faster.
-In future, if Steve would like to increase the number of securities or time periods to be analyzed output will be generated
+In the future, if Steve would like to increase the number of securities or time periods to be analyzed output will be generated quicker than if he used the original macro.